-Third phase of national fiber optic backbone project will soon start in Tanzania.
-Tanzanian government has announced plans to expand improved next generation network infrastructure in the third phase and intends to invest around 94 million US dollars.
+The third phase of the national fiber optic backbone project will soon start in Tanzania.
+The Tanzanian government has announced plans to expand improved next generation network infrastructure in the third phase and intends to invest around 94 million US dollars.
 The East African nation aims to become a regional hub for communication services.

 The Minister assured the National Assembly that once the fiber optic network in the third phase is completed, the total fiber optic network will be around 20,000 kilometers that will boost information and communication technology (ICT) in the country.

-The government-driven investment in the fiber optic national backbone would place Tanzania among the favourite investment locations and the highly respected in the region.
+The government-driven investment in the fiber optic national backbone would place Tanzania among the favorite investment locations and the highly respected in the region.

-The Minister also said the government had allocated another 2 billion for the construction of a data centre and Multiprotocol Label Switching (MPLS), highperformance telecommunications network that would direct data from one network node to the next based on short path labels.
+The Minister also said the government had allocated another 2 billion for the construction of a data center and Multiprotocol Label Switching (MPLS), high-performance telecommunications network that would direct data from one network node to the next based on short path labels.